 - Be flexible!
 While I always keep a snack or two in my bag for myself and my kids, there’s something to be said for going with the flow.
 If your toddler doesn’t want what you’ve packed or you happen to be somewhere that has delicious snack options, go for it!

-Toddler Snack Idea #1: Blueberry Banana Muffins
+Blueberry Banana Muffins and Berries

 Made without gluten, nuts, or dairy, these soft muffins get their flavor from two types of fruit and might be even tastier on the second (or third) day!
 Try topping them with a drizzle of honey or cream cheese or nut butter if allergies aren’t a concern.
+Half the blueberries for kids under about 14 months.

-Toddler Snack Idea #2: Soft Granola Bars
+Soft Granola Bars

-These slab granola bars are a perfect make-ahead toddler snack.
+These granola bars are a perfect make-ahead toddler snack.
 They are egg-free and have healthy fats and complex carbs—so they’ll provide balanced energy for your little ones.
 Try adding some snipped dried fruit to the batter!

-Kids Snack Idea #3: Sandwich Cubes
+Sandwich Cubes

 Whether your little one likes nut butter and jam, cream cheese and apple butter, cheese, or lunch meat, a simple sandwich, diced up is easy to pack and really satisfying for little bellies.

-Toddler Snack Idea #4: Banana Spinach Muffins
+Banana Spinach Muffins

 Serve up fruits and veggies in this bright, protein-packed muffin.
 Call it a “Hulk muffin” or some other silly name to entertain the kids!
 These muffins are a favorite homemade toddler snack since the batter comes together easily in the blender.